lakshya-02/StarCade-Gamejam/README.md

 ## Key Features

-- Multiple levels with unique rule-breaking challenges
+- Multiple levels with unique twist
 - Death counter system that tracks your progress
-- Puzzle-solving gameplay where breaking the rules is the solution
+- Puzzle-solving gameplay
 - Developed in 6 days for the StarCade Game Jam

 ## Built With